Hernia Mesh Lawsuits

 In light of the dangers and high rate of device failure, many pharmaceutical companies that manufactured such hernia mesh patches, including Johnson & Johnson, have recalled the devices.
 The Physiomesh Flexible Composite Mesh is one such device that has been removed from the market.
 Patients who have suffered due to a failing hernia mesh device may have the option to file a product liability claim in pursuit of fair compensation.

-Contact Kalfus & Nachman PC and our Norfolk hernia mesh lawsuit attorneys today if you think you have a valid claim against a hernia mesh device manufacturer.
+Contact Kalfus & Nachman PC and our Virginia hernia mesh lawsuit attorneys today if you think you have a valid claim against a hernia mesh device manufacturer.

 Health Risks Caused by Defective Hernia Mesh Devices